ryanreilly/phase_4_project/README.md

 ## Overview

-This project analyzes data for over 9,000 tweets about product reviews for Apple and Google.
-Human raters rated the sentiment as positive, negative, or neither.
-The goal of this analysis is to build an NLP model that will accurately predict the sentiment of a tweet based on the tweets text.
+This project analyzes data for almost 9,000 tweets about product reviews for Apple and Google.
+Human raters rated the sentiment as positive, negative, or neutral.
+The goal of this analysis is to build an NLP model that will accurately predict the sentiment of a tweet based on the tweet's text.
 This will be done through exploratory data analysis and iterative predictive modeling using classification models.

 ## Business Problem